5 Management of patients on antiretroviral treatment

-- The doctor or ART trained nurse, who should take a history and perform a general examination at the first treatment visit, and again if necessary at follow-up visits.
+- The doctor or NIMART trained nurse, who should take a history and perform a general examination at the first treatment visit, and again if necessary at follow-up visits.

-- The nurse, who should see the patient to complete the treatment register and take the necessary blood samples.
-The nurse should also check adherence at every visit.
+- The nurse, who should see the patient to complete the treatment register, where applicable, and take the necessary blood samples.
+The nurse or counsellor should also check adherence at every visit.